 Serum from the recipient is mixed with cells from the donor’s organ, and the pathologist should look for any signs of hyperacute rejection.
 If there is ABO incompatibility, but the patient needs the transplant urgently, and there are no other alternatives, plasmapheresis can be used to wash out any preformed antibodies, and the transplantation can be performed after that.

 Transplantation of partially HLA compatible bone marrow into a recipient might cause graft-versus-host-disease, which can be fatal.
 This is caused by mature cells that are in the donor’s graft that start attacking the recipient’s cells.
 A donor who is immune competent raises the risks for recipients in blood transfusions as well as stem cells transplants.
 Recent advances in depleting T-cells in the donor’s bone marrow before transplantation lowered the risk of graft-versus-host-disease significantly.

 Mechanisms of Transplant Rejection

 A solid organ transplant might be rejected by alloimmune antibodies, leukocytes mediated or cytokines mediated mechanisms.

 Preformed antibodies are responsible for hyperacute rejection of mismatched ABO organs or for patients undergoing a second transplant from the same donor.
 The preformed antibodies bind to HLA and ABO antigens in the endothelium, recruit complement factors and eventually lead to the formation of a thrombus.
-Multiple thrombi in the feeding vessels to the transplanted organ eventually results in necrosis and rejection.
+Multiple thrombi in the feeding vessels to the transplanted organ eventually result in necrosis and rejection.

 In case of poorly matched HLA antigens, leukocytes identify the tissue as foreign, and a T-cell mediated immune response starts.
 T-cells get activated, release different proinflammatory cytokines and recruit CD4+ and CD8+ T-cells in addition to B-cells and other inflammatory cells.

 The different immunologically active cells infiltrate the transplanted organ and eventually destroy it.
 This process can happen in months to years, in case of a partially HLA matched tissue; in weeks, in case of poorly matched tissues, and in days, if the patient had pre-existing anti-donor T-cells due to a previous transplant from the same donor.

 Transplantation Immunosuppression Therapy